 But COPD is not limited to the United States.
 Globally it's even more prevalent.
 The Global Burden of Disease Study reports a prevalence of 251 million cases of COPD as of 2016.
-While tobacco use and exposure to chemicals is a leading risk factor, it's not the only source of this debilitating respiratory disease.
+While tobacco use and exposure to chemicals are leading risk factors, they are not the only source of this debilitating respiratory disease.

-The early diagnosis of COPD is possible – with the use of new technology infused into pulmonary function testing or PFT equipment, capable of completing full lung function testing that is more robust, accurate, easier to use, and portable.
-The EasyOne line of PFT devices provides medical professionals with a potent tool that can help diagnose patients earlier, monitor patient progress, and adjust treatment.
+Early diagnosis of COPD is possible – with the use of new technology infused into pulmonary function testing or PFT equipment, capable of completing full lung function testing that is more robust, accurate, easier to use, and portable.
+The EasyOne line of PFT devices provides medical professionals with a potent tool that can help diagnose patients earlier, monitor progress, and adjust treatment.

 Let's explore some of the challenges in diagnosing respiratory diseases.
 In the information below, we'll outline the root causes of many pulmonary diseases, the risk of leaving patients undiagnosed and untreated, and how pulmonary function testing – specifically measuring the diffusing capacity of the lung for carbon monoxide or DLCO has quickly become the best early marker for COPD diagnosis.